murtaza63/Ghulam-Murtaza/README.md

 This is the Resume

-As Full Stack Web Developer
+As a Full Stack Web Developer